 One of the most common Chihuahua health issues is heart disease, especially patent ductus arteriosus and mitral valve disease.
 There is not much an owner can do to prevent their genetic risk of heart failure other than making sure their dog does not become obese.
 A high-quality diet and regular exercise is always a good thing.
 Heartworm infections can also cause heart failure so preventative treatments should be given when taking care of chihuahuas.

 Chihuahuas, and small dog breeds, in general, are prone to suffer from hypoglycemia.
 This is basically when blood sugar levels drop dangerously low and it will make your pup feel uneasy and possibly pass out.
 Sugar shock can occur if a glucose supply is cut off from the brain.
 When this happens, they feel lethargic, weak, anxious and can sometimes end up with a seizure.
 Your Chihuahua may need more frequent feedings than larger dogs so that there is a constant supply of glucose to prevent hypoglycemia.
 In the event of an emergency, give your dog simple sugars like ice cream, honey, or sugar water.

-Chihuahuas are known to have bad shoulder joints, knee joints, and hip problems.
+Common Chihuahua health issues include bad shoulder joints, knee joints, and hip problems.
 It's estimated that over 20% of the Chihuahua population is affected by osteoarthritis.
 The implementation of glucosamine can decrease the progression of joint problems or arthritis.
 Making sure that your dog does not become overweight is also helpful as the extra weight will burden the joints when walking.
-Physical therapy sessions and swimming are another great treatment for dogs with grave joint problems.
+Physical therapy sessions and swimming are another great treatment for taking care of chihuahuas with grave joint problems.
 If your Chihuahua already suffers from joint problems, you may want to make life as easy as possible for them to prevent pain.
 One way to do that is to use an indoor dog potty.
 That way, your Chihuahua will not have to strain themselves on outdoor terrain.

-Due to the small skull size of the Chihuahua, they are prone to hydrocephalus.
+Due to the small skull size, one of the most common Chihuahua health issues is hydrocephalus.
 This is when there is a build up of cerebrospinal fluid around the brain.
 If your dog has an unusually small head, sluggishness, lack of coordination, or seizures, then it may be affected by this condition.
 It is possible for surgery to be performed in order to drain the fluid, but results may vary.
 Chihuahuas with mild cases can live long and healthy lives without treatment.

 Chihuahuas are a breed that is prone to having a Tracheal Collapse.
 This happens when the cartilage in the neck is weakened and causes the windpipe to narrow.
 You need to look out for dry hacking coughs, which caused by inflamed membranes.
 Struggling to breathe at moments, especially after activity, is another sign.
 Your vet will likely prescribe supplements that will aid in strengthening the cartilage in the neck.
 It is also recommended to not use a collar so it doesn't add additional stress to the neck.
 If it is severe enough, surgery may be performed.
 If your dog is overweight, then it will only make the situation worse.